barneyb/johann/documentation/docs/library/index.md

 : I read one line of characters and return a pointer to a heap-allocated null-terminated byte string containing them.
 A line ends when `EOF` is reached, or a newline (`0xa`) is encountered.
 Such newlines _are_ consumed, but _are not_ returned as part of the result.
 If already at `EOF`, `null` is returned (not an empty string).

-`pub fn strchr(char* str, char ch) `

-: I return a pointer to the first occurrence of `ch` in `str`, or `null` if no occurrence was found.
-The terminating `null` is considered part of `str`.

-`pub fn substr(char* str, int start, int end) `

-: I create a new null-terminated byte string from the given half-open range of the passed `str`.
-No bounds checking is performed.

 <!--{/johanndoc:jstdlib/io.jn}-->